DaniS91/Capstone-Project/Planning/log.md

 ### Saturday 7/29/23

-* 9:58 am - x:xx am - trying to figure out how to enable cors/cors config for project from firebase documentation in order to successfully upload and use user photos
+* 9:58 am - 11:05 am - trying to figure out how to enable cors/cors config for project from firebase documentation in order to successfully upload and use user photos

   [Project repo]: https://github.com/DaniS91/Capstone-Project